 Withdrawal from the University

 Failure to attend class(es) does not constitute an official drop or withdrawal.
 Students wishing to withdraw from the University must follow the current withdrawal procedures.
-To withdraw from the University students must obtain a Withdrawal Form
+To withdraw from the University students must obtain a

 in the Oiler Success Center.
 This form must be completed along with an exit interview, when the necessary signatures are obtained.
 The completed form is turned in at the Office of the Registrar for processing.
 In general, the official withdrawal date is when the paperwork is processed in the Office of the Registrar.